Intentional Development at Banner

 Purpose & Accomplishment

 It is impossible to find resilience without the opposite feeling of accomplishment.
 To be resilient requires using our past experiences and strengths to move forward.
 Banner gives plenty of opportunities for campers to feel accomplishments.
 From learning new skills in sports, to passing swim levels and earning STARFISH Awards, accomplishments build a positive, authentic self-esteem to give children the confidence to keep going after setbacks.
-At Banner, we intentionally focus on building those accomplishments and confidence.
+At Banner, we intentionally focus on helping campers feel accomplished and build confidence.

 Experiences